 Age of Adults

-The ages of the adult travellers are the primary premium driver.
-Older parents pay more for family cover, just as they would for individual policies.
-Children typically do not affect the premium significantly.
+The ages of the adult travellers are the primary premium driver for a family policy.
+Older parents pay more, just as they would for individual policies.
+Children typically do not affect the premium significantly because they are often included free.

 ๐ŸŒ